Ahmad-alsanie/design-patterns/README.md

 - Interactive Learning: Engage with the community by contributing your own examples, suggestions, and enhancements.

-## Perfect For
-- Software developers and architects looking to expand their toolkit with design patterns.
-- Computer science students seeking real-world applications of theoretical concepts.
-- Anyone curious about how design patterns solve everyday problems in software design.

 ## Contributing

 Contributions are welcome!
 If you have improvements or additions, please submit a pull request or open an issue.